street-lab-tech/street-whisper-app/README.md

 Command  | What it does
 ------------- | -------------
-`python streetwhisperapp` | To start running the tool `python streetwhisperapp -howtouse` | Explains how to use tool `python streetwhisperapp -credits`  | Displays the credits `python streetwhisperapp --help` | Shows all the available options the tool has
+`python streetwhisperapp` | To start running the tool `python streetwhisperapp -howtouse` | Explains how to use the tool `python streetwhisperapp -credits`  | Displays the credits `python streetwhisperapp --help` | Shows all the available options the tool has